Qatar set unfortunate World Cup record following another defeat to Netherlands

 - First host country since South Africa (2010) to not make it out of groups

 WHAT HAPPENED?
 Qatar have become the first host nation to not record a point at a World Cup finals.
-Defeats against Ecuador, Senegal and Netherlands on the final day leaves Qatar bottom of Group A both pointless and goalless, too.
-They also conceded seven goals, the outright most ever by a host nation in the same group round in the tournament.
+Defeats against Ecuador, Senegal and Netherlands on the final day leaves Qatar bottom of Group A having conceded seven goals - the outright most ever by a host nation in the same group round in the tournament.

 WHAT NEXT FOR QATAR?
-The competition obviously rolls on for those with group games to play and for those who have secured their spot in the knockouts, meaning the spotlight on the country itself is likely to fade.
-As for the Qatar team, they'll have done wonders in inspiring those around the region to become footballers, hoping one day to represent their country at a World Cup.
+The Qatar team will likely have inspired those around the region to become footballers, hoping one day to represent their country at a World Cup.

 Editors' Picks